-Îndividuals with disabilities who need an accommodation or auxiliary aid in connection with the application process should contact the person listed under FOR FURTHER INFORMATION CONTACT in section VII of this notice.
+Individuals with disabilities who need an accommodation or auxiliary aid in connection with the application process should contact the person listed under For Further Information Contact in section VII of this notice.
 If the Department provides an accommodation or auxiliary aid to an individual with a disability in connection with the application process, the individual's application remains subject to all other requirements and limitations in this notice.

-Deadline for Intergovernmental Review: July 21, 2010.
+Deadline for Intergovernmental Review: July 20, 2010.
 4. Intergovernmental Review: This competition is subject to Executive Order 12372 and the regulations in 34 CFR part 79.
 Information about Intergovernmental Review of Federal Programs under Executive Order 12372 is in the application package for this competition.

-5. Funding Restrictions: Under section 5485 of the ESEA (20 U.S.C.
-7257d), an entity that receives a General Programming Grant may not use more than five percent of the amount received under the grant for administrative purposes.
-We reference regulations outlining additional funding restrictions in the Applicable Regulations section of this notice.
+5. Funding Restrictions: An entity that receives a Ready-to-Learn grant, contract, or cooperative agreement may not use more than five percent of the amount received under the grant for administrative purposes.
+We reference regulations outlining funding restrictions in the Applicable Regulations section of this notice.

-6. Other Submission Requirements: Applications for grants under this competition must be submitted electronically unless you qualify for an exception to this requirement in accordance with the instructions in this section.
+6. Other Submission Requirements.
+Applications for grants under this competition must be submitted electronically unless you qualify for an exception to this requirement in accordance with the instructions in this section.